 - Some electronic files are downloads of "born digital" documents.
-Other files are scanned from print volumes in the UW Libraries collection and converted to pdf for easy access.
-These files are usually 300 dpi and black and white or grayscale.
-These scans will be a good representation of what the page looks like, but the text will not be searchable.
+Other files are scanned from print volumes in the UW Libraries or other Libraries' collections and converted to pdf for easy access.
+These files are usually 200-300 dpi and black and white or grayscale.
+These scans will be a good representation of what the page looks like, but the text may not always be searchable (OCR).
 It may also include some of the flaws that are present in the original volume including the curvature of the page as the volume is opened, gutter shadows, and hints of text that shows through from the back side of a page.
 You may even see an occasional scanned image of someone's hand holding the original as flat as possible to get a good scan.
 We do our best to minimize the flaws and give you the best scan possible, but it will never look as good as a document that was "born digital."
 Our scans are primarily intended for research, not reproduction, publication, or archiving.

 - It is sometimes OK to share your scanned item with UW colleagues for instructional or research needs.
 Scans received using the "Request a Scan for Canvas" form (instructors only) are always ok to share with students using the Canvas tool.

 - It is often OK to make a small number of print copies to share with non-UW colleagues.

 - It is almost never OK to post your scanned item on a publicly accessible website or to sell or redistribute its content.